-Daniel Olympia, Ph.D. is a graduate of the U of U's School Psychology Program.
+Daniel Olympia, Ph.D. is an Associate Professor in the Department of Educational Psychology and former School Psychology Program Director of Training.
+He is a graduate of the U of U's School Psychology Program.
 Prior to joining the SP faculty in 1999, he worked as a school psychologist for 17 years (most recently in the Jordan School District).
-Dr. Olympia, an Associate Professor in the department and Training Director for the School Psychology Program, is known for his extensive experience in school settings and his efforts and research in academic interventions, whole school positive behavior supports, and interventions with behaviorally disordered/emotionally disturbed children.
+Dr. Olympia is known for his extensive experience in school settings and his efforts and research in academic interventions, whole school positive behavior supports, and interventions with behaviorally disordered/emotionally disturbed children.
 Dr. Olympia is also an active member of editorial boards, including SPR and SPQ, and has served on Division 16 committees, including the Committee on Minority Affairs and the Dissertation of the Year Award Committee.
 He has also been a reviewer and site visit chair for the APA Committee on Accreditation.
 He currently teaches Cognitive Assessment, Professional Issues and Ethics, and Psychological and Educational Consultation and helps supervise students in the on-campus Psychoeducational Clinic.
 Dr. Olympia is a member of the Executive Board of the Council of Directors of School Psychology Programs and past president of the Trainers in School Psychology, past-president of UASP and is a member of their current legislative committee.

 Janiece Pompa, Ph.D. is a Clinical Professor in the SP Program, a position she has held for over 15 years.
 She also has adjunct appointments in the Departments of Psychology and Psychiatry.
 Dr. Pompa is the Director of the Department's Psychoeducational Clinic and teaches the Clinic Practicum course, Child and Family Counseling, Neuropsychological Basis of Behavior, and Neuropsychological Assessment.
-Dr. Pompa's specialty is child and family interventions, learning disabilities, and neuropsychological assessment.
+Dr. Pompa's specialties are child and family interventions, learning disabilities, and neuropsychological assessment.
 She is a licensed psychologist and licensed school psychologist.
 She has a Ph.D. in Child Clinical Psychology from Michigan State University.
 Dr. Pompa regularly consults with schools and treatment facilities across Utah and the nation involved in the assessment of adolescents with conduct disorders and children with disabilities.
 Dr. Pompa is widely known for her expertise in learning problems and diversity (e.g., bilingual, multicultural, and LGBT).
-Dr. Pompa has served as President of UPA, and serves on APA's Minority Task Force, and the advisory board of UASP.
-She is also past-treasurer of UASP and past-Chair of UPA's Private Practice Committee.
+Dr. Pompa has served as President of UPA, and serves on the advisory board of UASP.
+She is also past-Chair of UPA's Private Practice, Public Practice and Multicultural Committees, and currently serves on the Utah Psychology Licensing Board.